 CWV also tends to increase ahead of the termination of suppressed precipitation conditions.
-This increase exhibits slow "synopticscale" and faster "mesoscale" components similar to those in the composites on precipitation maxima.
+This increase exhibits slow "synoptic-scale" and faster "mesoscale" components similar to those in the composites on precipitation maxima.
 Furthermore, composites on increases in CWV show that they do indeed accompany significant increases in cloudiness and precipitation, and that the precipitation increase can occur with a range of lags, averaging several hours, after the CWV increase.

 Even in periods of high CWV, probabilities of initial precipitation in a 5-min period remain low enough that there tends to be a lag before the start of the next precipitation event.
 High CWV, then, can be thought of as a suitable predictor variable for precipitation.
-This framework suggests applications to the stochastic prediction of precipitation in models-however, a model incorporating such a scheme would also require the accurate simulation of processes such as freetropospheric moistening by convection and the advection of dry intrusions from the subtropics in order to predict CWV.
+This framework suggests applications to the stochastic prediction of precipitation in models; however, a model incorporating such a scheme would also require the accurate simulation of processes such as free-tropospheric moistening by convection and the advection of dry intrusions from the subtropics in order to predict CWV.

 Acknowledgments.

-This work was supported in part by National Science Foundation ATM-0082529 and National Oceanic and Atmospheric Administration NA05OAR4311134.
+This work was supported in part by National Science Foundation Grant ATM-0645200 and National Oceanic and Atmospheric Administration Grant NA08OAR4310882.
 JDN acknowledges the John Simon Guggenheim Memorial Foundation and the National Center for Atmospheric Research for sabbatical support.
-CEH was supported by NASA Earth System Science Fellowship Grant NNX06AF83H.
-We thank M. Cadeddu, M. Moncrieff, O. Peters, and B. Stevens for helpful discussions.
+CEH was supported in part by NASA Earth System Science Fellowship Grant NNX06AF83H and in part by a UCLA Dissertation Year Fellowship.
+ARM data were used with the cooperation of the U.S. Department of Energy as part of the Atmospheric Radiation Measurement Program Climate Research Facility.
+We thank M. Cadeddu, M. Moncrieff, O. Peters, and B. Stevens for helpful discussions and K. Hales-Garcia for TMI data processing.